memc-rs/memc-rs/CONTRIBUTING.md

 ### Tests

-If the change being proposed alters code (as opposed to only documentation for example), it is either adding new functionality to memcrs or it is fixing existing, broken functionality.
-In both of these cases, the pull request should include one or more tests to ensure that memcrs does not regress in the future.
+If the change being proposed alters code (as opposed to only documentation for example), it is either adding new functionality to Memcrs or it is fixing existing, broken functionality.
+In both of these cases, the pull request should include one or more tests to ensure that Memcrs does not regress in the future.
 There are three ways to write tests: integration tests, documentation tests and unit tests.